shapeandshare/shapeandshare.ai.mcp.xgboost/README.md

 - **XGBoost Team**: For the excellent machine learning library
 - **FastMCP**: For the modern MCP server framework
-- **Istio Project**: For the comprehensive service mesh solution
-- **Kubernetes Community**: For the robust container orchestration platform
+- **Python Community**: For the excellent ecosystem and tools

 ---

-**🚀 Ready to get started?** Run `make dev-setup` and start training models with Claude Desktop!
+**🚀 Ready to get started?** Run `make install && make run` and start training models with Claude Desktop!